Contactability/mailman/USER_GUIDE.md

 Currently there are five conditions available: `to`, `from`, `cc`, `subject`, `body`

-More can be added easily (see `lib/mailman/route/conditions.rb`).
+More can be added easily (see `lib/contactability_mailman/route/conditions.rb`).

 ## Receivers

-There are currently three types of receivers in Mailman: Standard Input, Maildir, and POP3.
+There are currently three types of receivers in ContactabilityMailman: Standard Input, Maildir, and POP3.
 If IMAP or any complex setups are required, use a mail retriever like [getmail](http://pyropus.ca/software/getmail/) with the Maildir receiver.